DiadNetworks/BitLocker-Key-Guesser/README.md

 **Refresh Drives:** Use this button to refresh the list of drives.
 Useful if you ran the program before plugging in the bit locked drive.

 **Amount of processes to run:** Select how many processes you want the program to start.
 Each process will make independent guesses on the bit locked drive.
 Recommended to do between 100-500, or more if your computer can handle it.
-Be careful of going to high with this.
+Be careful of going too high with this.

 **Info Window:** Displays info regarding the running processes.
 Currently only displays the amount of processes running (as of now, this number is only updated when using the start and stop buttons).